lwiest/BASICCompiler/readme.md

 ### Instructions
 1. Download this project&rsquo;s ZIP file from GitHub.
 2. Unzip it to a temporary folder.
-3. **To work with the BASIC Compiler source code in your Eclipse IDE**, import the `BASICCompiler` project in your Eclipse IDE from the temporary folder as an import source _General > Existing Projects into Workspace_.
+3. **To work with the _BASIC Compiler_ source code in your Eclipse IDE**, import the `BASICCompiler` project in your Eclipse IDE from the temporary folder as an import source _General > Existing Projects into Workspace_.
-4. **To compile BASIC Compiler into a convenient JAR file** (Windows only), open a command prompt in the temporary folder and enter
+4. **To compile _BASIC Compiler_ into a convenient JAR file** (Windows only), open a command prompt in the temporary folder and enter
    ```
    makejar
    ```
-   This produces the `BASICCompiler.jar` file, containing the BASIC Compiler.
+   This produces the `BASICCompiler.jar` file, containing the BASIC compiler.

    (Note that the environment variable `JAVA_HOME` must point to the installation folder of your Java SDK.)